encarsia/import_mastodon/README.md

  * Request, download and unpack your Mastodon archive.
  * Copy the extracted plugin archive folder into the ``plugins`` folder of an existing Nikola site.
-    * Chances are that there isn't a ``plugins`` folder yet.
-Create it.
+    * If there isn't a ``plugins`` folder yet, create it.
     * The plugin will create a new site in a subfolder so there won't be any contaminations with actual data.
     * If you are unsure or don't want that you can easily initiate an empty site for that purpose: ``$ nikola init dummy_site``.
  * Edit ``plugins/import_mastodon/config.yaml`` to your needs:
     * title/description/link to website etc.
-    * include your replies to own posts; this may be useful if you tend to chain multiple posts regarting one topic; defaults to *no/False*
+    * include your replies to own posts; this may be useful if you tend to chain multiple posts regarding one topic; defaults to *no/False*
     * include links to the original posts (if you move or delete your account these will be deadlinks, of course; recommended only if you consider this static archive as a form of backup with original posts still available)
     * filtering tags:
         * setting included hashtags will only import posts with defined tags